DeltaF1/pith/README.md

 struct_type field_name = { .sub_field = value_hint };
 ```

-Use a C-like syntax again for for struct and enum definitions.
+Use a C-like syntax again for struct and enum definitions.

 Struct definitions can have value hints but must be constant (as in magic numbers).
 TODO Possible future extension to allow self-referential value hints.